• Session No.97 Vehicle Dynamics and Control II

 Improving Roll Dynamics by Focusing on the Response Difference between Electric Drive Units and Friction Braking Units

-Hiromitsu Toyota (The University of Tokyo/MITSUBISHI MOTORS)・Binh-Minh Nguyen・Sakahisa Nagai・Hiroshi Fujimoto (The University of Tokyo)・Kaoru Sawase (Mitsubishi Motors)
+Hiromitsu Toyota (The University of Tokyo/Mitsubishi Motors)・Binh-Minh Nguyen・Sakahisa Nagai・Hiroshi Fujimoto (The University of Tokyo)・Kaoru Sawase (Mitsubishi Motors)

 In case of prioritizing the performance of planar 3 degrees of freedom motion by driving and braking force control, the roll behavior sometime may worsen depending on the control method.